 Successful graduates of the program will have experience:

 The 12-month Digital Media Arts programs offers a blended curriculum - combining online learning with in-person training from experienced professionals.

-Course work includes hands-on experience with professional video, light and audio equipment and industry-standard editing and production software.
+Course work includes experience with video, light and audio equipment and editing and production software.